python-poetry/poetry/README.md

 #### Options

-* `--no-progress`: Removes the progress display that can mess with some terminals or scripts which don't handle backspace characters.
+* `--dry-run` : Outputs the operations but will not execute anything (implicitly enables --verbose).

 ### add

-The `add` command adds required packages to your `poetry.toml` and installs them.
+The `add` command adds required packages to your `pyproject.toml` and installs them.

 If you do not specify a version constraint, poetry will choose a suitable one based on the available package versions.